 In California, strict liability for certain dog bites comes from California Civil Code 3342.

 The most common way for owners to become aware of their dog’s aggression is if the dog has already bitten someone.
-This one bite puts owners on notice that they should take care to keep others safe from their dog.
-If they fail to do this, the one bite rule will hold them liable for the injuries caused by the second, or any subsequent, bite.
+The previous biting incident puts owners on notice that they should take care to keep others safe from their dog.
+If they fail to do this, the one-bite rule will hold them liable for the injuries caused by the second, or any subsequent, bite.

 - New Mexico,2 and